Special Operations Forces (Ukraine): Independent formation

 On 5 January 2016, the special forces of Ukraine were placed under a single independent military branch, the Special Operations Forces.
 The catchphrase of Svyatoslav the Brave, "I Come at You!" (Іду на ви!), was officially adopted as the organization's motto.

-In June 2019, the 140th Special Operations Centre was certified as a special ops unit that can be involved in the NATO Response Force, the first from a non-NATO-member state.
+In June 2019, the 140th Special Operations Centre was certified as a special operations unit that can be involved in the NATO Response Force, the first from a non-NATO-member state.

 As of 1 January 2022, the number of the Special Operations Forces had increased by 1,000.

 Following the Russian invasion of Ukraine, a Special Forces wing made of foreign fighters was initiated by the Ukrainian Defense Ministry's intelligence directorate (GUR).
 This regiment is separate from the regular international legion but recruits from the force.

 Operation in Sudan

 On 19 September 2023, CNN reported that it was "likely" that Ukrainian Special Operations Forces were behind a series of drone strikes and a ground operation which was directed against the Wagner-backed RSF near Khartoum on 8 September.
 Kyrylo Budanov, chief of the Main Directorate of Intelligence, stated in an interview on 22 September that he could neither deny nor confirm the involvement of Ukraine in the conflict in Sudan, but said that Ukraine would punish Russian war criminals anywhere in the world.

 On 6 November, the Kyiv Post released drone footage of what it claimed was Ukrainian special forces attacking Wagner mercenaries in an unidentified urban area in Sudan with an explosive projectile, which was believed to have been taken about two weeks before its publication.
 On 30 January 2024, the Kyiv Post reported that Ukrainian special forces had launched three drone strikes targeting the Wagner Group and other Russian forces in Sudan as well as their local partners in the preceding weeks.
 The Kyiv Post released a report on 5 February 2024 with video showing the aftermath of an attack by Ukrainian special forces on a Wagner Group unit that had suffered several deaths and the capture of at least one member seen being interrogated on camera.